AdobeDocs/campaign-classic.en/help/installation/using/connecting-through-ldap.md

    Groups are never created on the fly, whether by Adobe Campaign or by LDAP.
 They need to be created individually, both in Adobe Campaign and in the LDAP directory.

    The names of groups in the LDAP directory need to coincide with the names of Adobe Campaign groups.
-Their association mask is defined in the last configuration stage of the deployment wizard: Adobe Campaign_(.&#42;), for instance.
+Their association mask is defined in the last configuration stage of the deployment assistant: Adobe Campaign_(.&#42;), for instance.